Practical guides for cleaning up commercial maintenance records.

 Maintenance records can help an owner explain asset care, recent repairs, inspection status, and service history, but they do not guarantee coverage or claim outcomes.

-Create a building file with property summary, asset list, service history, certificates, inspection reports, deficiencies, correction status, vendor contacts, and source documents.
+Create a building file with property summary, asset list, service history, certificates, inspection reports, deficiencies, correction status, vendor contacts, and attached files.

-Track spend from confirmed service events by building, asset, vendor, category, date, and source invoice so financial review and maintenance history stay connected.
+Track spend from confirmed service visits by building, asset, vendor, category, date, and attached invoice so financial review and maintenance history stay connected.

 How to Prepare a Building Maintenance History for a Lender